 Be a bachelor prepared nurse, having earned a BSN in nursing from an NLN or CCNE accredited institution with a cumulative grade point average of 3.0 or higher on a 4.0 scale for your baccalaureate degree and any subsequent graduate work

-Be a Registered Nurse with an unencumbered license, having a minimum of one year full time experience as an RN in a Level III Neonatal Intensive Care Unit prior to the start of clinical courses
+Be a Registered Nurse with an unencumbered license, having a minimum of two years full time experience as an RN in a Level III Neonatal Intensive Care Unit prior to the start of clinical courses

 Apply to Wright State Graduate School.